Paintball Field Safety Rules

 - If a player is holding an object as a shield and it is hit and marked, he will be out.

 - Splatter from a paintball bursting on a tree or any other object will count if it is the size of a quarter or larger.

 - Any player rubbing or wiping paint off during a game will be ejected from play for the day.

 - When a player is marked out, he will call out loudly “I’M OUT” or “I’M HIT”, immediately raise an arm, place the barrel condom on the gun, and exit the playing field as quickly as possible.
 An eliminated player is out of that game and therefore may not speak or motion, or give any supplies or equipment to players still in the game.
 Do not intentionally shoot at eliminated players.

 - Unsportsmanlike acts that will classify you as eliminated include but are not limited to “The Walking Dead” trick and lying about what side you are on.

 - Whenever you get a player in a hopeless situation, (ie.: you are 20 ft. or less from a player who has no idea you are there), you should offer the player a chance to surrender rather than shoot at close range.
-Call out “SURRENDER” .
-If he does not respond in a non-aggressive manner fast enough for you, you may shoot.
-Absolutely No head shots or multiple shooting will be tolerated.
+Call out “SURRENDER”.
+If he or she does not respond in a non-aggressive manner fast enough for you, you may shoot.
+Absolutely NO head shots or multiple shooting will be tolerated.
 To surrender, a player may call out “OUT”, “HIT”, “I SURRENDER”, “I GIVE”.
 “OK”, “UNCLE”, or any other statement that will convey a positive response.
 Players not making any response, or those who try to bluff will probably be shot.